Wang Shugang, China

 Weight: 100 kg (220 lbs) each

-Former Location: Rey Sargent Park (Lonsdale & 21st St. West) in North Vancouver
+Former Location: Rey Sargent Park (Lonsdale & 21st St. West) in the city of North Vancouver

 In 2017, The Meeting was loaned to the Montreal Museum of Fine Arts for La Balade pour la Paix: An Open-Air Museum, a project for the 375th anniversary of Montreal, the 50th anniversary of Expo 67 and the 150th anniversary of Canada.
 La Balade pour la Paix: An Open-Air Museum was designed and organized by the Montreal Museum of Fine Arts in collaboration with the McCord Museum and with the support of Concordia and McGill universities.
 The large public art exhibition was installed along one kilometre of Sherbrooke Street and showcased 67 works conveying a message of peace, in the image of universal values of humanism, tolerance, and openness that inspired the creation of Expo 67.